Google Cloud Networking Services Cheat Sheet

 Health Checks

-• Google Cloud provides health checking mechanisms that determine if backends, such as instance groups and zonal network endpoint groups (NEGs), are healthy and properly respond to traffic.
+• Google Cloud provides health checking mechanisms that determine if backends are healthy and properly respond to traffic.

-• Backends that respond successfully for the configured number of times are considered healthy.
+• Backends that respond successfully for the configured number of times are considered healthy; those that fail are marked unhealthy.

-• Load balancer accepts IPv6 connections from the users, and then proxies those connections to the backends.
+• The load balancer accepts IPv6 connections from users and proxies those connections to backends.

 SSL Certificates